rubyunconfeu/2019-website/_posts/2019-05-07-childcare.md

 [Please register your free childcare ticket here.](https://ti.to/ruby-unconf/2019/with/kdogpbsdefu)

+# FAQ

+* **How many childcare professionals will take care of the kids?**

+  2 caretakers from [Kidsevent](http://www.kidsevent.com/) are available on both days

+* **Will there be any catering for the kids during the day?**

+  Yes, we will provide breakfast, lunch, fruits and drinks.

+* **Where is the childcare area located?**

+  In the main building of the venue, close to where the talks are happening.

-We look forward to welcoming you and your children to the conference!
+**We look forward to welcoming you and your children to the conference!**<br />
+If you have any further questions, please reach out to us using [twitter](https://twitter.com/rubyunconfeu) or [email](mailto:info@rubyunconf.eu).